 Preparing for School during COVID-19

 Masks: Remember that your student must wear a mask while they are at preschool.
-Please be sure to bring your student to school wearing an appropriately-sized mask.
+We ask that you send your child to school with 2

 Additionally, staff, students and parents/caregivers must wear a mask at all times while on the premises.
 Please be sure to also maintain social distancing guidelines by keeping at least six feet away from others.